 HONORS and AWARDS

 Dr. Patnott was awarded the Provost's Award for Excellence in Teaching in 2003.
-He has been voted the NCAA Division III National Coach of the Year by the College Swimming Coaches Association three times.
+He was voted the NCAA Division III National Coach of the Year by the College Swimming Coaches Association three times.
 He was named the men's national Coach of the Year in 1991 and the women's national Coach of the Year in 1994 and 1998.

 Outside the College

-Outside teaching and coaching at Hope College, Dr. Patnott enjoys woodworking and hiking in national parks.
+Dr. Patnott enjoys woodworking and hiking in national parks.